siddharthgowda/Tennis-Surface-Project/README.md

 All other data files are created after cleaning.

 ## The Paper:
-The final paper is written in a pdf format with the file name `tennis_surface_report.pdf` and raw file is in `tennis_surface_report.Rmd`
+The final paper is written in a pdf format with the file name `tennis_surface_report.pdf` and the raw file is in `tennis_surface_report.Rmd`